MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ---
 lab:
-    title: '04 - Configure the Log Analytics agent and workspace'
+    title: '04 - CCollect data from your workloads with the Log Analytics agent'
     module: 'Module 04 - Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
 ---

-# Lab 04: Configure the Log Analytics agent and workspace
+# Lab 04: Collect data from your workloads with the Log Analytics agent
 # Student lab manual

 ---